jack-guzya/lodash-presentation/src/transcript.md

 ## Slide 17 (Modules)

 The Lodash library has many different methods for solving various problems.
-The Lodash library has many different methods for solving various problems.
 You probably won't use all the methods.
 You can import only the methods you need so as not to overload the project.

 ```
 import times from 'lodash/times';